 We have dealt with:

-- VAT group information to remove a potential £1 million VAT bill on inter-company recharges.
+- VAT group implementation to remove a potential £1 million VAT bill on inter-company recharges

 What is Golden Brick?

 Generally speaking, housing associations are not generally able to recover VAT on rented properties, and have limited recovery prospects for shared ownership schemes.